msakhnik/aws_lambda_template/README.md

 ## About The Project

-This is a simple Python AWS Lambda template with terraform and remote state.
+This is a Python AWS Lambda + Terraform + Remote State + Lambda Layer template

 It creates the following AWS resources: